HomeOnMars/projektoOmnijo/OmniCentro.md

 As the next great global economic recession unfolds[^Historio-RdO-Recesio], many countries are struggling and tightening their immigration rules.
-La Regno de Omnijo, however, did surprisingly well (again), attracting people to stay (or rather, emigration becomes so much harder).
+La Regno de Omnijo, however, did surprisingly well (again), attracting people to stay (or rather, emigration becomes a lot harder).
 Actually, from an outsider perspective, Omnijo's response was almost perfect.
 <span style="color:Silver">Serena</span> was even able to take the chance
 to re-nationalize many of the private companies in her country -